DOLUWAMU-TAIWO/DOLUWAMU-TAIWO/README.md

 # Welcome to My GitHub!

 🌟 **Electronics Engineer | System Architect | Innovator | Quantum Engineer**

-I am a cum laude graduate in Electronics Engineering with a 1.7 GPA from a German university, where I explored and excelled in topics like cyber-physical systems, embedded systems, machine learning, dimensionality reduction, and processor architecture (RISC-V).
-My passion for engineering led me to develop cutting-edge projects, including autonomous smart vehicles, traffic systems, and modular RISC-V processors on FPGAs.
+I am an Electronics Engineer driven by a passion for designing systems that are both powerful and efficient.
+I studied in Germany at the University of Hamm, where I explored and excelled in topics like cyber-physical systems, embedded systems, machine learning, dimensionality reduction, and processor architecture (RISC-V).

+During my academic journey, I was introduced to programming languages like **C++**, **Python**, and **Java**, which became essential tools in my engineering projects.
+My passion for innovation led me to develop cutting-edge systems, including autonomous smart vehicles, traffic management systems, and modular RISC-V processors on FPGAs.

+With a commitment to excellence and innovation, I continue to bridge technical expertise and creativity to tackle real-world challenges and create impactful solutions.

 ## 🛠️ My Journey
 - **Thesis Achievement**: Integrated and implemented RISC-V processors on FPGAs, working at the bare-metal level to create customized drivers and run diverse applications.